davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
+**v0.75 2023-11-05**<br>
+Update install/update script with changes from WA3WCO to support additional Linux versions, see github.com/Allan-N/AllScan for details.

 **v0.74 2023-10-03**<br>
 Support reading temp sensor on RPi2's.
 Readme updates.